firebolt-db/godocs/docs/API-reference/index.md

         print(row)
 ```

-## **Query types**
+### Query types
-Firebolt supports two types of queries: synchronous and asynchronous queries.
+Firebolt supports two types of query modes: **synchronous** and **asynchronous** queries.

-### **Synchronous Queries**
-A synchronous query waits for a response before proceeding.
+A [synchronous query]({% link API-reference/using-sync-queries.md %}) waits for a response before proceeding.
 This mode is ideal for interactive queries that require immediate results, such as dashboard queries or user-initiated requests.
 Firebolt maintains an open HTTP connection for the duration of the query and streams results back as they become available.

-### **Asynchronous Queries**
-An asynchronous query runs in the background, allowing your application to continue executing other tasks.
-This is useful for long-running queries, such as `INSERT`, `VACUUM`, or `COPY INTO`, where waiting for a response is unnecessary.
+An [asynchronous query]({% link API-reference/using-async-queries.md %}) runs in the background, allowing your application to continue executing other tasks.
+This is useful for long-running queries, such as [INSERT]({% link sql_reference/commands/data-management/insert.md %}), or [VACUUM]({% link sql_reference/commands/data-management/vacuum.md %}), where waiting for a response is unnecessary.
 The query status can be checked periodically using a query token.